A cheat sheet for designing and facilitating team retreats

 An Innovation offsite is perfect to generate new ideas and solve current problems or identify new opportunities.

-Team Offsite Logistics
+Offsite Agenda Ideas & Logistics

 Teams should have an offsite at least once a year.
 In our experience, companies that hold them every six or four months, build a better cadence and momentum than those that do it every 12 months.